ELELAB/MAVISp/README.md

 the MAVISp database for structural variants annotation

+In the following instructions
+  - `hostname` denotes the hostname of the server (i.e. the one you usually ssh to)
+  - `user` denotes your username on the server

 ## Running the app - with X forwarding

 This is the simplest way to run MAVISp.
 It is however pretty slow